-Pre-requisite(s): "B" or better in Spanish IV Credit: One (weighted + .5)
+Prerequisite(s): "B" or better in Spanish IV

 Students will review vocabulary and grammar learned in Spanish I, II, III, and IV.
 They will continue to increase their knowledge in vocabulary and grammar; improve their listening, speaking, reading and writing skills; and study the cultures of the Spanish speaking countries.
 In addition, there will be an introduction to masterpieces of Spanish literature such as El Cid and Don Quixote.
 Teacher and students will communicate in the targeted language during the class.
+Summer Assignment: REQUIRED